 The cultures of East Asia have a long tradition of armed and unarmed combat systems.
 With a vibrant network of trade, there was an exchange of culture in addition to goods for many centuries throughout East Asia as well as between Eastern and Western Asia along the Silk Road.

-Many distinctive combat styles developed within each country, and certain combat styles, or martial arts, are readily identified with specific countries more than other arts: wrestling with India and Mongolia, escrima with the Philippines, Muay Thai with Thailand, kung fu with China, karate with Japan, and taekwondo with Korea.
-These styles developed to ensure the survival of each society and according to the demands of their culture and necessity.
+Many distinctive combat styles developed within each country, and, today, different combat styles and martial arts are readily identified within various countries: wrestling with India and Mongolia, escrima with the Philippines, Muay Thai with Thailand, kung fu with China, karate with Japan, and taekwondo with Korea.

 The roots of taekwondo’s modern incarnation begin in the 1940’s and ’50’s.
-In just over 50 years, taekwondo ensures that it continues to evolve as a dynamic martial art with an exciting sport component.
+Over the past 70 years, taekwondo has continued to evolve as a dynamic martial art with an exciting sport component.

 Capener postulates that taekwondo originated following World War 2 as Koreans returning from Japan opened karate studios and began teaching kongsudo or tangsudo.
 After these Korean karate studios were established, an eventual need was identified to “Koreanize” these various martial arts leading to the following:

 Five main dojangs, or schools, were founded in the years between World War II and the Korean War.
-These became known as The Five Major Kwans: Chung Do Kwan, Choson Yun Moo Kwan Kong Soo Do Bu (Jidokwan), Moo Do Kwan, YMCA Kwon Bup Bu (Chang Moo Kwan), and Song Moo Kwan.
 Each of these dojangs were founded by men with formal training in karate in Japan.
+These dojangs became known as The Five Major Kwans:

 In 1926, Lee Kwanjangnim moved to Japan to attend middle and high school eventually enrolling in Chuo University’s law school.
 During this period of Japanese-occupied Korea, it was not uncommon for affluent Korean families with positive relations with the Japanese occupational government to send their sons to study at the better universities in Japan with the intent of having a better chance at career success.
 While at Chuo University, Lee Kwanjangnim became one of the first Koreans to begin studying karate and received instruction from Funakoshi Gichin Sensei (1868-1957) and his third son Funakoshi Yoshitaka (Gigo), the head instructor at many of Funakoshi Sensei’s karate schools.
 In later interviews, Lee Kwanjangnim stated that he received the highest Shotokan rank available at the time.